Skip to main content

 Authorize and select teams to monitor

-Assign an issue to Edgedive or @tag it in a comment to trigger an investigation.
-Edgedive posts its findings as a comment on the issue.
+Assign an issue to Struct or @tag it in a comment to trigger an investigation.
+Struct posts its findings as a comment on the issue.

 Auto-Investigation

-Enable auto-investigation to have Edgedive automatically investigate new issues created in your default team.
+Enable auto-investigation to have Struct automatically investigate new issues created in your default team.
 Configure keyword filters to focus on specific issue types.
 See Auto-Investigations for setup details.

 Asana